 2 Days in Oslo: The Perfect 2-Day Oslo Itinerary

-When visiting Norway, staying 2 days in Oslo will suffice.
+When visiting Norway, staying two days in Oslo will suffice.

-Before you scurry off to another part of Norway, though, make the most of your 2 days in Oslo.
-With so much to see and do, there’s no way you won’t like it!
+Before you scurry off to Bergen and beyond, make the most of your two days in Oslo.
+With so much to see and do, thereโs no way you wonโt like it!

 Did you know…